Paying tax on a Centrelink payment

 If your only income during the financial year is your Centrelink pension or allowance, there are tax offsets to ensure that you do not have to pay tax.

 If you get a pension and you have other income within the allowable limit, you are also not liable for tax, except in very special circumstances.
-If you are affected by these circumstances, you will be told when you get a PAYG Payment Summary - Individual Non-Business (formerly known as a group certificate) from us.
+If you are affected by these circumstances, we will let you know when you get a Centrelink payment summary, formerly known as a group certificate, from us.

 We can arrange for tax to be withheld from your fortnightly payments if you wish.
 The Australian Taxation Office can tell you how much tax should be withheld.

 Your Centrelink payment summary includes information about taxable and tax related Centrelink payments you have received within a financial year.

 All pensions, allowances and benefits are taxable except:

 - ABSTUDY, if under 16

 - Carer Payment, where both carer and care receiver are under age pension age

 - Disability Support Pension, if under age pension age

 - Disability Wage Supplement, if under age pension age